 #2 Outdoor Research Helium Bivy

-Offering protection in all weather conditions while keeping mosquitos at bay, this face-lifter bivy sack is constructed out of durable fabric that’s both light and breathable.
+Offering protection in all weather conditions while keeping mosquitos at bay, this face-lifter bivy sack is constructed from durable fabric that’s both light and breathable.
 The floor is made of 40-denier Hydroseal® that will insulate you even when the ground is cold and wet.

 This bivy comes with a couple of poles that lift the front of the bivy sack off your face.
 These add to your comfort but also make it around 10 oz heavier than our top pick.